JuliaManifolds/Manifolds.jl/CONTRIBUTING.md

 * Always document all input variables and keyword arguments
 * if possible provide both mathematical formulae and literature references using [DocumenterCitations.jl](https://juliadocs.org/DocumenterCitations.jl/stable/) and BibTeX where possible
 * All `import`/`using`/`include` should be in the main module file.

+## Spell checking

+We use [crate-ci/typos](https://github.com/crate-ci/typos) for spell checking, which is run automatically on GitHub Actions, but you can also run it locally using their command line tool.